askaranam/askaranam.github.io/research.md

 <!-- {% include image.html url="/images/falklands-rally-1982.jpg" caption="Argentine citizens rally in April 1982 at May Square in Buenos Aires, demonstrating support for their government's recent invasion of the British-held Falkland Islands.
 (Panta Astiazaran, AFP, Getty Images)" width=400 align="right" %} -->

-My research lies in the intersection of Economics and Computer Science.
-Am greatly interested in building market intelligent programs that can provide actionable insights for product developers.
-To this end, I use models from Deep Learning, Natural Language Understanding, Econometrics, Microeconomic theory.
 Here, you can find materials relevant to my published research and research in progress.
 I also provide titles for working papers and works in progress below.
 I provide full links for these papers when I believe they are ready for peer review.
 Feel free to contact me if you are interested in some of these projects.
 [My CV](http://askaranam.github.io/cv/) contains more information about where some of these projects are in the peer review process.

 <!-- I also offer [a three-page research statement](/docs/svm-research-statement.pdf) that summarizes and contextualizes my different research agendas. -->